Our Commitment to Your Privacy

-The Australian Physiotherapy Association has a strong commitment to protecting your privacy, and ensuring the confidentiality and security of personal information provided to the APA by its members.
-As an organisation with an annual turnover of more than $3 million, the APA is required to comply with the new Privacy Act provisions which came into effect in December 2001.
+The APA has a strong commitment to protecting your privacy and ensuring the confidentiality and security of personal information provided to the APA by you.
+As an organisation with an annual turnover of more than $3 million, the APA is required to comply with the Privacy Act 1988 as amended by the Privacy Amendment (Enhancing Privacy Protection) Act 2012 which came into effect in March 2014.

 Information you have provided to the APA is used to:

-- Process applications and renewals and update your membership details and profile information
+- Process applications and renewals and to update your membership details and profile information

-- Notify members and the public that you have met our requirements for credentialling (eg. Specialisation or titling)
+- Notify members and the public that you have met our requirements for credentialing (e.g. specialisation or titling)

 - Provide information to consumers and others on the availability of physiotherapy services